Alumni Profile of Tyler Miller '06

 I went onto Washington Montessori after LMS.
-After that, I attended the Taft School, and currently a freshman at Franklin and Marshall College.
+After that, I attended the Taft School, and currently am a sophmore at Georgetown.

 I’m reminded almost daily of how lucky I was to receive a Montessori education.
 The desire to learn and motivation to keep up with my schoolwork that Montessori taught me is absolutely amazing.
 Of course, the community aspect also rubbed off on me, and Montessori really gifted me the ability to work with my peers.

 I have lots of great memories from all different areas of LMS.
 Probably my best memory is spending afternoons reading the Redwall books with Elaine.
 Not only did it teach me to read and love reading, but also let me bond with one of my favorite teachers.
 I can also remember how much fun I had building forts at recess and playing with/taking care of the various class pets we had.
 I’ll also always have great memories of some of the trips I took while at LMS whether it was skiing for gym class or an overnight at Sturbridge Village.